agrawalshrawan245/proshop-app/README.md

 -   Step 4 Go to root folder and use the command `npm install`.
 -   Step 5 Go to frontend folder `cd frontend` and use the command `npm install`.
--   Step 7 Initially there will be no data so you can import sample data using command `node backend/seeder`.
+-   Step 7 Initially there will be no data so you can import sample data using command `node backend/seeder` in root folder.
 -   Step 6 Your website will start running now, you can check `http://localhost:3000/`.

 ---